The process begins in the sophomore year

 The application process begins during a CISLA sophomore informational meeting held every September.
 At this meeting, interested students receive additional details about the application process and provide their email address.
 All interested applicants will be asked to complete an Intent to Apply Google form.

-The CISLA Proposal
+The CISLA Application

-The CISLA Proposal should include:
+The elements of the CISLA Application include:

 Guidance on coursework